NaaVRE/NaaVRE/.github/ISSUE_TEMPLATE/bug_template.md

   - Version [e.g. 22]

 #### Additional context
-*Add any other context about the problem here.*
+*Add any other context about the problem here.
+Do you have a workaround?*